Pressure-Driven Phase Evolution and Optoelectronic Properties of Lead-free Halide Perovskite Rb$_2$TeBr$_6$: Results

 \subsection{Pressure-dependent Photoluminescence Behavior}

-At ambient pressure, Rb$_2$TeBr$_6$ exhibits a broad photoluminescence (PL) band centered at 696 nm with a full width at half maximum (FWHM) of ~160 nm under 532 nm excitation [Figure S1 (Supplementary Material)].
-At ambient pressure, the PL of Rb$_2$TeBr$_6$ arises from the radiative transition between the triplet excited state ($3P_1$) and the ground state ($1S_0$) via self-trapped exciton (STE) states \cite{Rb2TeCl6}.
-Upon compression, the PL intensity enhances and reaches its maximum at 2.4 GPa, beyond which a monotonic decrease is observed [Figure 2(a) and 2(b)].
+At ambient pressure, Rb$_2$TeBr$_6$ exhibits a broad photoluminescence (PL) band centred at 696 nm with a full width at half maximum (FWHM) of ~160 nm under 532 nm excitation [Figure S1 in the Supplementary Information].
+At ambient pressure, the PL of Rb$_2$TeBr$_6$ arises from the radiative transition between the triplet excited state ($^3P_1$) and the ground state ($^1S_0$) via self-trapped exciton (STE) states \cite{Rb2TeCl6}.
+Upon compression, the PL intensity enhances and reaches its maximum at 2.4 GPa, beyond which a monotonic decrease is observed [Figures 2(a) and 2(b)].
 To quantitatively evaluate the pressure-induced changes in the emission profile, the PL spectra are fitted with a Gaussian function.
 This fitting allows us to extract the precise variation of the PL intensity, FWHM and peak position as a function of pressure.
-At 2.4 GPa the PL intensity is nearly 120 times greater than that at ambient conditions.
+The variation of PL peak position and FWHM under pressure are shown in the Figure S2(a) and S2(b) in the Supplementary Information.
+At 2.4 GPa the PL intensity is nearly 120 times greater than that at ambient conditions [Figure 3].
 In vacancy-ordered double halide perovskites, photoluminescence (PL) enhancement is frequently linked to distortions of the octahedral framework \cite{Mukherjee}.
 Therefore, performing pressure-dependent X-ray diffraction (XRD) measurements is crucial to elucidate the structural origin of the PL enhancement in these materials.

-Additionally, photoluminescence measurements under external magnetic fields at various pressures are performed, which reveal a consistent enhancement in PL intensity compared with measurements performed without an applied magnetic field, while the emission peak position remains unchanged [Figure 2(c)and(d)].
-The absence of any spectral shift indicates that the magnetic field does not significantly alter the electronic band structure or the nature of the emitting states.
-Instead, the observed intensity enhancement can be attributed to the magnetic-field-induced suppression of nonradiative recombination pathways.
+Additionally, photoluminescence measurements under external magnetic fields at various pressures are performed, which reveal a consistent enhancement in PL intensity compared with measurements performed without an applied magnetic field, while the emission peak position remains unchanged [Figure 2(c)and(d)]. {We have also performed magnetic-field-dependent PL measurements at 1.9 GPa, close to the pressure at which the PL intensity reaches its maximum, and observe a monotonic increase in intensity with increasing magnetic field [Figure S3(a) and (b) in the Supplementary Information].} The absence of any spectral shift indicates that the magnetic field does not significantly alter the electronic band structure or the nature of the emitting states. {The enhancement of photoluminescence under an applied magnetic field can be attributed to magnetic-field-induced mixing between dark and bright excitonic states \cite{Yu, Butler}.
+In particular, the optically inactive $^3P_0$ state, which otherwise acts as a nonradiative reservoir, acquires partial radiative character through coupling with the emissive $^3P_1$ state \cite{Taichenachev}.
+This leads to redistribution of the exciton population from nonradiative to radiative channels, leading to the observed increase in PL intensity.}